As you probably know, I now lead group trips to London.

 Truly, in all my travels, I can’t think of one time when my not bringing something made the experience worse — I either forgot about whatever it was I was debating about bringing the second I arrived, or I was easily able to find what I needed on location.

 There’s nothing you’ll need you can’t find there in a pinch almost anywhere in the world.
-And if you can pack everything in a carry-on, you won’t need to check in anything, and the trade-off is a lighter state of mind while you travel.
+And if you can pack everything in a carry-on, you won’t need to check in anything, and the trade-off is a lighter state of mind.

-Part of travel is to temporarily leave your state of normal and engage in a bit of new, right?
+Part of travel is to temporarily leave your state of normal, right?
 Packing light will help you do that.

 2. Don’t pack to be a cartoon of yourself.